Deals of the day-Mergers and acquisitions

 ** PSA Group put new managers in place at Opel and Vauxhall, completing a 2.2 billion euro ($2.6 billion) takeover which helps the French company to become Europe's second-largest carmaker by sales.

 ** Hurdles ranging from existing commercial tie-ups to politics make drugmaker AstraZeneca a problematic takeover target in the wake of last week's big lung cancer setback that hammered the stock and rekindled takeover talk.

-(Compiled by Diptendu Lahiri in Bengaluru)
+** French bank Credit Agricole SA confirmed to the Italian authorities that it was still interested in acquiring three small regional banks, a deal previously expected to be closed this week.

+** Pfizer Inc's chief executive said he would prefer to wait for clarity on U.S. tax reform before engaging in any big deals in order to get a better understanding of any potential acquisition target's value.